Waadtss/ArReverseDictionary/README.md

 # Using the datasets

-Datasets can be downloaded from [CODALAB](http:...).
+Datasets can be downloaded from [CODALAB-Task1](https://codalab.lisn.upsaclay.fr/competitions/14568) and  [CODALAB-Task1](ttps://codalab.lisn.upsaclay.fr/competitions/14569).
 This section details the structure of the JSON dataset file we provide.

 ### Brief Overview